Sarika-rathod/Delicacies/README.md

 # Delicacies
-Luxurious, enjoyed for special occasions, as a unique culinary treat
+Luxurious, enjoyed for special occasions, as a unique culinary treat.